ValarMorghulis12138/shanghai-sanshin-shimasenkai/README.md

-# Shanghai Sanshi Shimasenkai - 上海三線島線会
+# Shanghai Sanshin Shimasenkai - 上海三線島線会

 A modern website for the Shanghai Sanshin Shimasenkai group, dedicated to preserving and sharing the traditional art of Okinawan sanshin music in Shanghai.